Sri Sathya Sai Central Trust

 The Sri Sathya Sai Central Trust (SSSCT), is a registered public charitable trust founded in 1972 by Sri Sathya Sai Baba.
 Its humanitarian work includes drinking water projects, healthcare and education.

 Sri Sathya Sai Institute of Higher Medical Sciences (SSSIHMS) in Puttaparthi, inaugurated in November 1991 by the then prime minister of India, P. V. Narasimha Rao, is one of the famous hospitals set up by SSSCT.

-In 2020, Sri Satya Sai Central Trust was granted Special Consultative status by United Nations Economic and Social Council.
+In 2020, The Sathya Sai central trust granted Special Consultative status by United Nations Economic and Social Council.
 In November 2021, the SSSCT was confererred with the YSR Lifetime Achievement Award, by the Andhra Pradesh government for outstanding contribution to public service.

 History

 Sri Sathya Sai Central Trust was founded on 2 September 1972, with Sathya Sai Baba as the sole trustee, for carrying out activities in the areas of providing relief to the poor, medical relief, and education.
 On 16 July 1975, the Trust was registered under Section 12A of the Income Tax Act, 1961.

 In March 2010, the Trust was reconstituted to include apart from Baba, former Chief Justice of India PN Bhagawati, chartered accountant Indulal Shah, former Central Vigilance Commission Chief SV Giri, WS Industries Chairman V Srinivasan, and RJ Rathnakar.
 At that time, the Trust's council of management also had lawyer SS Naganand, former Canara Bank Chairman JV Shetty, former Indian Overseas Bank Chairman TKK Bhagawat, and K Chakravarthi (IAS retired).

-After Sathya Sai Baba’s demise in April 2011, the activities of the Trust were collectively managed by the then board of trustees.
+After Sathya Sai Baba’s death in April 2011, the activities of the Trust were collectively managed by the then board of trustees.
 One of the trustees, RJ Rathnakar, the son of Sathya Sai Baba’s younger brother late RV Janakiramaiah, had been shouldering the responsibilities of implementing the decisions, as he stays in Puttaparthi.

 In January 2020, RJ Rathnakar was unanimously appointed as Managing Trustee, by all the trustees.
 Bangalore Mirror notes that the new post was created to further expand the service activities.

 As of August 2023, there are seven members on the Board of Trustees, including the Managing Trustee.